Mikolkar/curve_editor/README.md

 ![cubic_spline](./screenshots/Cubic_spline_pic.png)

-### Plot with pasted img
+### Plot with a pasted image

 ![pasted_img](./screenshots/Pasted_img.png)

 ## Features

-- Drawing and Editing Multiple Bézier Curves (Bézier with a capital "B")
+- Drawing and editing multiple Bézier curves
-- Drawing and Editing Multiple Cubic Splines
+- Drawing and editing multiple Cubic splines
-- Pasting Image into Plot
+- Pasting image into plot
-- Saving Created Curves to File
+- Saving created curves to file
-- Reducing the Number of Sharp Edges in the Function (Rozmiar u)
+- Reducing the number of sharp edges in the function (Rozmiar u)
-- Moving Drawn Points on the Axis by a Specific Amount
+- Moving drawn points on the axis by a specific amount
-- Zooming Drawn Curves
+- Zooming drawn curves

 ## Installation